Jasiuka/CourseProjectWebsite/README.md

 **About project.**

-It's a non-existent real world responsive web site for startup Omnifood.
+Real world responsive web site for startup which does not exist, Omnifood.
 Omnifood is a subscription app powered by AI, to help people start eating helthier everyday.

 **-*****-**